-Human children obtain various behaviors by observing the daily activities of their parents.
+Children acquire various behaviors by observing the daily activities of their parents.
 In addition, children learn many words and phrases through listening to their parents’ discourse.
-Is it possible for us to build a robot that can obtain various behaviors and words incrementally?
-Human children learn languages naturally in their daily lives.
-However, this is still a very difficult challenge for current robotics research.
-We have recently been focusing on the double articulation structure that human motion and spoken language implicitly have.
-We are developing a developmental robot that can learn languages and behaviors through natural interactions.
+Is it possible for us to build a robot that can incrementally obtain various behaviors and words?
+Although children learn languages naturally in their daily lives, learning language is still an open challenge in current robotics research.

 There are also many challenges regarding concept formation and representation learning.
 For example, a robot usually cannot clearly perceive its location from its sensory information.
 This is generally considered a problem in robotics.
 However, humans seem to perceive their location not only physically but also semantically.
 Therefore, we are trying to combine the language acquisition process of such words for the place with the localization and mapping process.

 Multimodal categorization and concept formation is a series of research in which we try to create a robot that can obtain its concepts and categories on its own.